textpattern/textpattern.github.io/tags/tag-basics/short-tags-macros-shortcodes.md

 There’s one exception to the rule above regarding the `<txp:output_form>` tag.
 Beginning with Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to create custom shortcode tags (similar to macros with the smd_macro plugin, which core shortcode functionality now makes obsolete).

-Consdier an image figure, which is a common need in web publishing these days:
+Consider an image figure, which is a common need in web publishing:

 ```html
 <figure class="some-class">